wenyaoxue/notes/Microservices.md

 # High level view
 MVC - model (holds the data), view (represents the data), controller (mediates the model and view)
 * human communicates with a client application - ie making requests (Http methods, get post put(=update) delete)
-* client/DispatcherServlet communicates with the relevant microservice and returns a response
+* client/DispatcherServlet is a rest service/application (accessed through its own server/port) communicates with the relevant microservice and returns a response
-* a microservice/rest service/application handles a set of requests with its own resources (likely a dedicated database)
+* a microservice is a rest service/application that handles a set of requests (at its own sever/port) with its own resources (likely a dedicated database) advantages
+* focused components, multiple points of failure, availability, convenience
 # REST service setup
 * import > existing maven projects > (path from spring.start.io > generate (dependencies: spring web and devtools) > select pom.xml > finish
 * setting the port